learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 ## Resampling

-Remember that depending on the nature of analytical question, the resolution of timestamps can also be changed to other frequencies.
-For this data set we can resample to monthly CO2 consumption values.
+Remember that depending on the nature of the question, the resolution of timestamps can also be changed to other frequencies.
+For this data set, we can resample to monthly CO2 consumption values.
 This can be obtained by using the `resample() function`.
 Let's

 * Group the time-series into buckets representing 1 month using `resample()` function.
 * Apply a `mean()`function on each group (i.e. get monthly average).